pcotret/homer/README.md

 - 2nd instruction is the 2nd one in the code memory, same for the 3rd, the 4th... => this part now works as well!
   - I completely forgot to disable the program counter until the current instruction is executed...
 - 2nd instruction (also a `load`) takes more cycles to be executed.
 Furthermore, there are 2 cycles where `reg3` (the destination register) is written with the value of the previous instruction (`fe00` while `ed00`, the correct value, is written in the following clock cycle).

+## Todo list

+- [ ] Writing a documentation for the ISA.
+- [ ] Debugging the behavior of the 2nd instruction: it should not take so long.